Coordinator: M. Westfall-Senda

-Gregg M. Sinclair Library 128
+Greg M. Sinclair Library 128

 The Honors Program provides opportunities for talented and motivated undergraduates to excel in their academic studies.
-Students complete a challenging inquiry-based curriculum that encourages learning through independent research and creative expression.
-They enjoy intimate and personalized educational experiences within the setting of a large research university through small classes, dedicated advising, peer mentorship, and faculty guided projects.
+Students complete a challenging enquiry-based curriculum that encourages learning through independent research and creative expression.
+They enjoy intimate and personalized educational experiences within the setting of a large research university through small classes, dedicated advising, peer mentorship, and faculty-guided projects.
 The Honors Program encourages critical thinking and excellence in oral and written communication; instills respect for diversity and commitment to social justice; and develops the capacity for civic engagement and leadership.
 It fosters among its students and faculty a sense of identity and a joy of learning, which it promotes within the university and beyond.

 Director: R. Woodruff